Kyiv Post presents its first digital book:

 Order on Amazon for only $3.99

-The book walks the reader through first-hand accounts of the events of the EuroMaidan protests, starting from Nov.
-21, 2013, when the first 1,000-strong rally gathered on Maidan Nezalezhnosti in central Kyiv, and through the end of February, 2014, when Yanukovych fled Ukraine for Russia and the Kremlin invaded the Crimean peninsula.
+The book leads the reader through first-hand accounts of the EuroMaidan protests, beginning from Nov.
+21, 2013, when the first 1,000-plus demonstrators gathered on Maidan Nezalezhnosti in central Kyiv, and their bravery lasted through the end of Feb.
+2014, leading to Yanukovych's downfall.
+He fled Ukraine for Russia.
+Subsequently, the Kremlin invaded the Crimean peninsula.